flash-oss/medici/README.md

 Books simply represent the physical book in which you would record your transactions - on a technical level, the "book" attribute simply is added as a key-value pair to both the `Medici_Transactions` and `Medici_Journals` collection to allow you to have multiple books if you want to.

 Each transaction in Medici is for one account.
-Accounts are divided into up to three levels, separated by a colon.
+Additionally, sub accounts can be created, and are separated by a colon.
 Transactions to the Assets:Cash account will appear in a query for transactions in the Assets account, but will not appear in a query for transactions in the Assets:Property account.
 This allows you to query, for example, all expenses, or just "office overhead" expenses (Expenses:Office Overhead).

 In theory, the account names are entirely arbitrary, but you will likely want to use traditional accounting sections and subsections like assets, expenses, income, accounts receivable, accounts payable, etc. But, in the end, how you structure the accounts is entirely up to you.